 In between all the reporting, writing and producing, she also took temporary leaves from journalism in 1993 to run her own floorcloth manufacturing studio and almost a decade later, to serve for three years as executive director of a statewide non-profit conservation group.

-In April 2005, she joined the Kennebec Journal and Morning Sentinel as Opinion page editor.
+In April 2005, she joined the Kennebec Journal and Morning Sentinel as opinion page editor.
 In 2007, she won first place in the New England AP News Editors’ competition for editorial writing during 2006.
 She was the recipient of a 2007 Publick Occurrences Award from the New England Newspaper Association, Honorable Mention in the Anna Quindlen Award for 2007, Runner-up in the 2007 Casey Journalism Awards and First Place for editorial writing in the 2007 National Sigma Delta Chi Awards, all for her multi-part editorial series on hunger in Maine, “For I Was Hungry.”
-That series also earned her the first “Force for Good” award given by Portland non-profit Preble Street.
+That series also earned her the first “Force for Good” award given by the Portland nonprofit Preble Street.

 P.O.
 Box 284

 SEND US AN EMAIL